tethysplatform/tethys/docs/installation/production/configuration/advanced/social_auth.rst

 Multi-Tenant SSO
 ================

-Several of the Single Sign-On (SSO) providers supported by Tethys handle authentication for different organizations using separate instances of their services.
-For example, if Organization A and Company B use OneLogin as their SSO provider, they would each have an isolated instance of the SSO service for their organization that they can access using a unique URL endpoint (e.g.: organization-a.onelogin.com and company-b.onelogin.com).
-Each instance of the SSO service contains a separate database of users that is maintained by the organization.
-Only users belonging to the organization are able to authentication against that organization's instance of the SSO.
-The individual instances of the SSO service are sometimes referred to as tenants and SSO providers that support multiple tenants are referred to as multi-tenant SSO providers.

-The SSO providers supported by Tethys Platform that provide multi-tenant authentication include Okta, OneLogin, AzureAD, and AD FS.
-Okta and OneLogin provide unique subdomains off of their primary domain for different tenants like in the example above.
-AzureAD assigns a unique ID to each tenant that is include in the URL of the authentication request to identify which tenant to authenticate against (e.g.: https://login.microsoftonline.com/<tenant-id>/oauth2/authorize).
-In the case of AD FS, the organization hosts usually hosts the SSO service on their own server.
-As a result the domain of that sever is used to authenticate against AD FS SSO services (e.g.: adfs.my-organization.org).
-This means that to authenticate against a specific tenant of one of these SSO providers, additional identifying information must be provided in the authentication request, usually a custom subdomain, custom domain, or tenant ID.
-This is evident in the additional settings required for these four providers (see: ``SOCIAL_AUTH_AZUREAD_TENANT_OAUTH2_TENANT_ID``, ``SOCIAL_AUTH_ADFS_OIDC_DOMAIN``, ``SOCIAL_AUTH_OKTA_OAUTH2_API_URL``, and ``SOCIAL_AUTH_ONELOGIN_OIDC_SUBDOMAIN``).
+A multi-tenant SSO provider is one that provides separate instances of it's SSO services for each organization or tenant that uses it.
+Each instance of the service is accessed via a different URL (e.g.: my-organization.onelogin.com, login.microsoftonline.com/<tenant-id>/, adfs.my-organization.com).
+Tethys Portal provides custom backends for some of the multi-tenant SSO providers that are able to handle multiple sets of credentials, one for each tenant.
+The providers supported include Okta, OneLogin, AzureAD, and AD FS.

 Authentication Flow
 -------------------

-Tethys Platform supports multi-tenant SSO flows for the following providers: Okta, OneLogin, ADFS, and AzureAD.
-If you have two or more organizations using different tenants of the same SSO provider, you will need to configure your Tethys Portal to use the multi-tenant version of the backend for that provider.
-This will enable the multi-tenant SSO authentication flow for that provider.

-The multi-tenant SSO flow introduces an additional step in the authentication process that prompts the user for a tenant key.
-Users are redirected to this view after clicking on the link for the specific SSO provider if the multi-tenant version of the backend is being used and the settings are configured correctly.
-The tenant key is an arbitrary string that is used to lookup the settings for a particular tenant.
-We recommend using the name of the organization or some variant that is easy for users to remember for tenant keys (e.g.: NASA SERVIR, Brigham Young University, Aquaveo).
-When the user submits the correct tenant key, they will be redirected to the authentication page of appropriate tenant of that SSO service.
-Authentication proceeds as usual after this point.
+The multi-tenant SSO authentication flow introduces an additional step in the authentication process that prompts the user for an identifier called a tenant key.
+Usually the tenant key is just the name of their organization or some variant of it.
 To illustrate the multi-tenant SSO authentication flow, consider the following example:

-Jyn Erso needs to log in to a Tethys Portal that has been configured to allow authentication against his company's SSO provider, OneLogin.
+Jyn Erso would like to log in to a Tethys Portal that has been configured to use her company's SSO provider, OneLogin.
 To login, Jyn completes the following steps:

 1. She navigates to the login page for the Tethys Portal: http://tethys.not-real.org/login/